-The officer who saved Steve Scalise, Crystal Griner, is a lesbian (and the congressman anti-gay rights).
+Crystal Griner, the officer who saved Steve Scalise, is a lesbian (and the congressman is anti-gay rights).

-On 15 June 2017, a post circulated claiming that police officer Crystal Griner (who was wounded during the shooting of House Majority Whip Steve Scalise one day earlier) is a lesbian, and risked her life to save a man who is opposed to her own marriage:
+On 15 June 2017, a post circulate claiming via social media asserting that police officer Crystal Griner (who had been wounded during the shooting of House Majority Whip Steve Scalise one day earlier) was a lesbian, and she risked her life to save a man who was opposed to her own marriage:

-According to the post, Griner (a lesbian) saved Scalise (an opponent of LGBT rights), ending with a “that’s right, haters” message.
+The post maintained that Griner (a lesbian) saved Scalise (an opponent of LGBT rights), and ended with a “that’s right, haters” message.

 Capitol Police Officer Crystal Griner — a lesbian in a same-sex marriage — was among those wounded during a shooting this week in the Virginia suburbs and received a visit from President Trump during his trip to the hospital to see the victims.

 Griner was among the five people shooter James T. Hodgkinson wounded during an incident at the Republican congressional baseball practice.
 On the House floor, House Speaker Paul Ryan (R-Wis.) praised her as one of the officers who saved lives during the shooting where House Majority Whip Steve Scalise (R-La.) was badly wounded.

 According to CBS News, Griner and Special Agent David Bailey rushed Hodgkinson despite their own wounds.
 After being shot in the ankle, she was taken to MedStar Washington Hospital Center for recovery.

 Furthermore, both Griner and Bailey are black, and in the days after the shooting a quote attributed to Scalise describing himself as “David Duke without the baggage” re-entered the news cycle.
 Although that quote, too, was often presented in a facile manner, Scalise had come under fire for his purported links to white supremacist groups:

 [Scalise has] admitted to giving a speech to white supremacists.